Did you know Jesus spent time ministering north of Galilee in Israel?

 Matthew 9:34-36 ESV

-We looked over the ruins of the Gamla (or Gamala) fortress and could make out the ruins of a synagogue just inside the gate.
+Looking over the ruins of the Gamla (or Gamala) fortress, we saw the ruins of a synagogue inside the gate.

-If there was a synagogue, Jesus came here.
+If there were a synagogue, Jesus would have come here.

 Gamla, as it happens, is on the road to the most northeastern corner of Israel–Mt.
 Hermon.